 Ask yourself what you would like if you were in the audience.
-This will help you with your delivery of your talk both online or offline.
+This will help you with the delivery of your talk both online or offline.

-There’s specific techniques to do this that I teach on my web class, “Teach And Get Rich”.
-You can find more information on my free class at the bottom of this lesson.
+There are specific techniques to do this that I teach on my web class, “Teach And Get Rich”.
+You can find more information about my free class at the bottom of this lesson.